Back to programs

 Program Outcomes

 A study of BARR was carried out as part of a federal Investing in Innovation grant (Corsello & Sharma, 2015) involving one school in a high poverty suburb in Southern California.
 Within this school, students were randomly assigned to BARR or control conditions.
 Only students in self-contained special education or those with very limited English proficiency were excluded from random assignment.
 The student racial composition was 55% White, 37% Hispanic, and 11% Other.
 68% of students were eligible for free- or reduced-price lunches, and 17% were English learners.
 On NWEA standardized tests, controlling for pretests, BARR students gained significantly more than controls and also earned significantly higher GPAs and number of credits in core courses for an average effect size of +0.23.
-This qualified BARR for the ESSA “Strong” rating in the Academic category.
+This qualified BARR for a “Strong” rating in the Academic category.

 In another study, Bos et al. (2019) evaluated BARR in 11 high schools from 5 states.
 The sample included 55% Hispanic, 25% White, 9% African American, and 32% English learner students.
 Also, 77% of the students were receiving free- or reduced- price lunch.
 Approximately 30% to 50% of students in each school were randomly assigned to the intervention group, and the remaining students were assigned to the control group.
 After 1 year of intervention, BARR students demonstrated stronger student-teacher relationships and sense of belonging to classroom than control students (ES=+0.17).
 Students in the BARR group also had significantly higher GPAs and were significantly less likely to fail courses than control students (ES=+0.21), but did not gain more than controls on NWEA reading or math scales (ES=+0.01).
 BARR students tended to be more engaged in academic affairs than control students as well, showing greater levels of grit, belief in teachers’ expectations, persistence in school, and attendance (ES=+0.09).
-These findings solidified BARR’s “Strong” level in the Academic category and also qualified BARR for the ESSA “Strong” level for Social Relationships.
+These findings solidified BARR’s “Strong” level in the Academic category and also qualified BARR for the “Strong” level for Social Relationships.

 Staffing Requirements